pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # FUNCTION DETIAL appendPageLinks():

 appendPageLinks() function,
   adds the pagination functionality for selected html elements child elements

   calls hideItems(), to hides all the child elements takes a $node as required argument a style attribute of display:none is added to each child element returns the $node

   calls showPage(), to show child elements for a given page takes a $node as required argument calls other smaller functions to...
-    calc how many pages needed for all $node child elements set index and maxIndex for iterating through child elements for the each of $node's child elements any that have ID of search-result
+    calculate how many pages needed for all $node child elements set index and maxIndex for iterating through child elements for the each of $node's child elements any that have ID of search-result